-The “Butterfly Project” is dedicated to my daughter BreAunna Hill who passed July 21, 2019, to suicide.
+The “Butterfly Project” is dedicated to my daughter BreAunna Hill who took her life on July 21, 2019.
 In addition to dealing with mental illness, she inherited severe head trauma due to a car accident on May 19th, 2016.
-She lost her vision, speech, and memory for a duration of time.
-With her memory not fully coming back, that part was a constant struggle.

-The image to the right with the butterfly originated from us coming home from a 9 day stay in the trauma unit…
+The image to the left with the butterfly originated from us coming home from a 9 day stay in the trauma unit…

 3 days before, this butterfly had been lingering in the flowers in front of our home.
 It was distinct because it had a broken wing.